paulpflug/VASPmanager/README.md

 So for a silicon LDA POTCAR use: POTCAR_Si_LDA.
 Which elements are used in a calculation is determined by looking at the POSCAR.
 The corresponding POTCARS are then fetched and merged.
-The name for a POTCAR type is choosen by you, just make sure the script knows about the name.
+The name for a POTCAR type is chosen by you, just make sure the script knows about the name.

-### Parameter usage
+## Parameter usage
 The job class has two paramter inputs and the optional posibility to name your calculations.

 ```python